BorislavIvanov/Telerik_Academy/01. Programming/01. C# Part I/01. Introduction to Programming/README.md

 11. Describe the difference between C# and .NET Framework.

-12. (Difficult) Write a program to read your age from the console and print how old you will be after 10 years.
+12. (Difficult Task) Write a program to read your age from the console and print how old you will be after 10 years.